runai-professional-services/runai-metrics-report/README.md

 &nbsp;

 # Metrics Report Helm Chart
-This section will guide you through the process of deploying the metrics consumption report as a Helm chart.
+This section will guide you through the process of deploying the metrics report as a Helm chart.
 This will deploy a `PVC` to store the reports and a `Cron` job which will schedule when the report is ran.
 Additonally there are steps provided to access the reports via a Run:AI workspace.

 ## How to install